boolean-uk/tdd-cohort-manager-challenge/README.md

 - Search for a cohort by cohort name ---DONE
 - Add student to a specific cohort ---DONE
 - Remove a cohort by cohort name ---DONE
-- Remove student from a specific cohort
+- Remove student from a specific cohort ---DONE
 - Throw errors if student or cohort not found ---DONE

 A cohort should have a list of students.
-Each student should have a studentID, first name, last name, github username, email.
+Each student should have a studentID, first name, last name, github username, email. ---DONE
 ```

 #### Extended